You are here: Home > Section on Sensory Coding and Neural Ensembles

 Understanding how information is transmitted within the nervous system is essential to developing targeted therapies for neurological disorders.
 An important aspect of information transmission is the way information is represented by the electrical activity of neurons.
 One formatting strategy throughout the brain is the coordinated firing of groups of neurons through synchronous oscillations.
 Many benefits of synchrony for neural processing have been proposed.
 However, synchrony may have adverse consequences for coding.
 Given that the periodic inhibition underlying synchrony reduces the number of patterns any single neuron can produce, this strategy may ‘buy’ the benefits of synchronization at some cost to the brain’s ability to represent the external environment.
 Alternatively, inhibition could specifically remove noisy, low-information spikes, leading to only small changes in information following removal of inhibition.

 We evaluated this fundamental tradeoff between coding format and information capacity in the olfactory system of the locust.
 To make our stimulation as relevant as possible, we developed a novel stimulus paradigm that matched the statistical structure of the animal’s environment.
-We made simultaneous recordings from groups of neurons to repeated presentations of this stimulus, both in control conditions and following delivery of the GABAa antagonist picrotoxin.
+We made simultaneous recordings from groups of neurons to repeated presentations of the stimulus, both in control conditions and following delivery of the GABAA antagonist picrotoxin.
 To assess the capacity of the system to encode the stimulus, we measured the mutual information rate before and after picrotoxin application.
 We chose mutual information, as it quantifies how much can be known about the stimulus by observing the response.
 In recordings from individual neurons and simultaneously recorded pairs of neurons, we found that blocking synchronization led to modest increases in information rates (about 10–25%).
 We found that information efficiency (info/spike) was unchanged following desynchronization, while firing rates increased.
 We interpret the results to indicate that the transformation to a synchronous coding scheme via inhibition modestly reduces the ability of the olfactory system to transmit information about environmental stimuli.
 The study is the first to measure information-theoretic quantities while experimentally altering the correlation structure of neurons.

 Information processing in the gustatory system

 The gustatory system detects a bewildering array of chemicals.
 One influential theory posits that, in animals as diverse as flies and humans, gustatory systems recognize only small numbers of basic tastes such as sweet, salty, sour, bitter, and umami.
-We tested this in the gustatory system of an insect, the moth Manduca sexta, which has a relatively simple nervous system.
+We tested the theory in the gustatory system of an insect, the moth Manduca sexta, which has a relatively simple nervous system.
 Using a novel tastant-delivery system, we gave carefully timed stimuli to awake moths, while making intracellular and extracellular recordings from gustatory receptor neurons (GRNs).

 We found that some GRNs responded to only one of the 16 diverse tastants that we tested, while other GRNs responded to many different tastants; thus, individual GRNs reported taste ambiguously.
 However, examining the responses of a population of GRNs together, we could reliably classify tastant identity and concentration, and even discriminate between chemicals from the same basic taste category, such as several different types of sugars or salts.
 A single GRN could be excited by some tastants, inhibited by others, or fire in complicated but reliable patterns.
-These firing patterns might be used to distinguish the responses of one tastant from another.
+The firing patterns might be used to distinguish the responses of one tastant from another.

-To determine how this information is processed in the moth’s brain, we made paired recordings from GRNs and their postsynaptic follower neurons to test their responses to tastants and to fill them with fluorescent dye for anatomical reconstruction.
+To determine how this information is processed in the moth’s brain, we made paired recordings from GRNs and their postsynaptic follower neurons to test their responses to tastants and filled them with fluorescent dye for anatomical reconstruction.
 We found that GRNs synapse onto at least two general types of cells: projection neurons (ascending projection neurons that send axons to deeper brain regions, and descending projection neurons that send axons to motor centers innervating the insect’s legs, wings, and gut); and local neurons, some of which stained positively for the inhibitory neurotransmitter GABA.
 The follower neurons responded, with tastant-specific timing, to more tastants than their presynaptic GRNs; thus, multiple types of GRNs converge upon individual followers.
-We found that this gustatory system does not encode a small number of taste categories, but rather uniquely represents individual tastants using a distributed, spatiotemporal code.
+We found that this gustatory system does not encode a small number of taste categories but rather uniquely represents individual tastants using a distributed, spatiotemporal code.
 Our work sheds light on systems-level phenomena underlying the perhaps least understood of the five senses.

-Spontaneous odor-receptor neuron activity determines follower cell response properties.
+Spontaneous odor-receptor neuron activity determines follower-cell response properties.

 Many neurons and neural circuits display spontaneous activity.
 We are interested in how this activity arises, how it affects the function of the circuitry, and how it is propagated and controlled through successive levels of neural circuits.
 The insect olfactory system provides many advantages for investigating such fundamental questions.